kofi-bhr/price-of-precision/README.md

 # The Price of Precision: A Model of Optimal Bias on the Fairness-Accuracy Frontier

-This repository contains the LaTeX source for our academic paper.
-The document explores the trade-offs between fairness and accuracy in decision-making models.
+This repository contains the LaTeX source for two academic papers - a letter and a full paper.
+The articles both interrogate the trade-offs between fairness and accuracy in decision-making models.

 ## Getting Started